JasonSwingen/js-outdoors/_posts/2020-06-22-fly-fishing-for-bass-in-mn.markdown

 You'll have to experiment with how fast to retrieve your streamers.
 This is partially dependent on what type of fly line you are using, but generally, I like to alternate between quick strips and longer pulls followed by a medium to a long pause.
 Many times a bass will almost pull the rod out of your hand, but keep your eye on your fly line.
 Sometimes you can see the line begin to straighten meaning something has picked up your fly and is swimming away with it.
 Just like with poppers, you should set the hook by pulling on your line with your rod pointed directly inline with your fly line, then lifting the rod to keep tension.

 <div class="notice-protip"><div class="tip">Loop Knot all the things!</div> If you have read any of my other articles you'll know I'm a big fan of the <a title="Learn how to tie the non-slip mono loop knot" href="/fishing/What-Knot-To-Know/#Non%20Slip%20Loop">non-slip mono loop knot (tying instructions)</a>.
-Well, It's also my go-to knot for tying all of my bass flies too.
+Well, it's also my go-to knot for tying all of my bass flies too.
 The large loop connection allows your fly to move more freely and realistically in the water.
 </div>

 Here is a list of some of my favorite streamers (links to fly tying tutorials):